Laser Fume Extractors

-All laser marking, engraving, and cutting systems (C02, fiber, and YAG lasers) unavoidably generate respirable dust (2.5 microns and less in diameter).
-Given their small diameter, the individual dust particles are invisible to the naked eye, but can usually be seen as smoke when in high concentrations.
+All laser marking, engraving, and laser cutting systems (C02, fiber, and YAG lasers) unavoidably generate respirable dust (2.5 microns and less in diameter).
+Given their small diameter, the individual dust particles are invisible to the naked eye but can usually be seen as smoke in high concentrations.
 Respirable dust can penetrate deep into the lungs and increase health risks.
 However, high-quality, performance-tested HEPA filters can remove respirable dust from the air, therefore making the air safe to breathe.
 FIltrabox uses high-performance HEPA filters with an impressive tested efficiency of 99.999% @ 0.3 microns.
-This means that it removes 99.999% of the most aerodynamically penetrating particles, known to be 0.3 microns, while smaller and larger particles are even more effectively captured, resulting in extremely clean air; free of respirable dust.
+This means that it removes 99.999% of the most aerodynamically penetrating particles, known to be 0.3 microns, while smaller and larger particles are even more effectively captured, resulting in extremely clean air, free of respirable dust.

 2. Volatile Organic Compounds / VOCs: